percymamedy/candidate-challenge-full-stack/README.md

 ## WHAT IS EXPECTED IN YOUR TOOLBELT?
 * A Modern Front End Framework: VueJS, ReactJS, Angular or Alpine & Livewire
 * [Tailwind CSS](https://tailwindcss.com/) (We'd really like you to give it a try)
 * [Laravel Framework](https://laravel.com) for the backend.
-You can use anything for the DB, but SQLite may be the simplest to get running
+You can use anything for the DB.
+Please include migrations and seed data
 * Github (or Bitbucket/Gitlab if you must!)

 ### INSTRUCTIONS